SpongeBob SquarePants: Employee of the Month: Story

 Sandy's rocket crashes in the affluent town of Bottoms Up.
-SpongeBob then embarks on a search for oxygen fuel for the rocket, leading him on a quest to complete various tasks.
-Sandy instructs SpongeBob to get oxygen at Oxygen Springs Resort and Spa where geysers are used as hot-tubs but with bubbles of oxygen.
-However, the intercom denies SpongeBob access to the springs on the grounds that SpongeBob is not wearing a jacket.
-SpongeBob sets off to find a jacket from somewhere to get into the springs.
-Meanwhile, Patrick searches for a bathroom after eating junk food in the previous chapters.
-After a series of tasks to get his jacket, SpongeBob ends up traveling to a small wealthy city, Waverly Hills where he finds himself at a very fancy seafood restaurant inside of a shipwreck.
-SpongeBob receives a loaned jacket at the restaurant but is then kicked out after he accidentally reveals that he is from Bikini Bottom, a town that the waiters of the restaurant dislike.
-Luckily, the waiter forgets to take back SpongeBob's jacket.
-After successfully getting into the Springs, and refilling the oxygen tanks, they leave for Neptune's Paradise.
+SpongeBob searches for oxygen fuel for the rocket.
+Sandy sends SpongeBob to get oxygen at Oxygen Springs Resort and Spa where the geyser hot-tubs use bubbles of oxygen.
+SpongeBob is denied access to the spring because he is not wearing a jacket.
+He sets off to find a jacket.
+Patrick searches for a bathroom after eating junk food.
+SpongeBob travels to a small wealthy city, Waverly Hills, to a fancy seafood restaurant inside a shipwreck.
+SpongeBob is loaned a jacket at the restaurant but is kicked out when he accidentally reveals that he is from Bikini Bottom.
+The waiter forgets to take back the jacket.
+After getting into the Springs and refilling the oxygen tanks, they leave for Neptune's Paradise.